andrewvanleuven/legacyR/code/data_cleaning/codebook.md

 ### Notes

 * The square mileage was calculated with the `sf` GIS package in R and used Census [TIGER/Line](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html) shapefiles downloaded using the `tigris` package developed by [Kyle Walker](https://github.com/walkerke).
-* All variables constructed from Census and/or ACS data were downloaded with the help of the `tidycensus` package (also developed by [Kyle Walker](https://github.com/walkerke)).
+* All variables constructed from Census and/or ACS data were downloaded with the help of the `tidycensus` package (also developed by Walker).
 * The difference between the "foreign-born" and "non-native" population is not intuitive.
 See [this FAQ](https://www.census.gov/topics/population/foreign-born/about/faq.html) from the U.S. Census for more about this distinction.
-For the purpose of our analysis, we calculate a "nativity" variable as *total-population-minus-foreign-born divided by total population*.
+For the purpose of our analysis, we calculate a "nativity" variable as *total-population-minus-foreign-born* divided by *total population*.

 ***